jwtk/jjwt/README.md

 All of those are supported as well, but they are not used directly for encryption.
 They are used to _produce_ the key that will be used to directly encrypt the JWT `payload`.

-That is, JWT encryption can be thought of a two-step process, shown in the following pseudocode:
+That is, JWT encryption can be thought of as a two-step process, shown in the following pseudocode:

 ```groovy